 If all fails

-If you encounter the issue of screen sharing issues with full screen or application on Catalina, and especially if none of the workarounds solve the problem for you, then please file a ticket by emailing email@example.com to let us know.
-We will keep you informed of progress.
+If you encounter the issue of screen sharing issues with full screen or application on Catalina, and the steps above do not resolve it, then please file a ticket by emailing email@example.com to let us know.